-A project that we’re currently working on has multiple web-heads so it needs to have styles and assets compiled for multiple folders.
-We could either change the setup and split up the GruntFile or create one file that builds everything at once.
+A project that we’re currently working on has multiple web-heads so it needs to have styles and assets compiled for each of those heads.
+We could either change the setup of bamboo and create a GruntFile for each different design or create one file that builds everything at once.
 The latter is the easiest solution for this particular project, so that’s what we went for.

 I’m going to share how we’ve set up the GruntFile, for demo purposes let’s assume this project needs to build for